THE GILBERT HALL OF SCIENCE

 of Science.

-The New York Hall of Science, pictured
+The New York City Gilbert Hall of Science,

-had a massive train layout on the main
+pictured here, had a large train layout

-along with displays of Erector and
+of Erector

-toys.
-On the second floor was another
+and Science toys.
+On the second floor

-layout not open to the public, it was
+another train layout not open to the

-for salesmen, buyers and selected guests.
+it was reserved for salesmen, buyers

-Work shops and offices occupied the
+selected guests.
+Work shops and offices

-floors.
-All the Halls of Science had
+the remaining floors.
+All the Halls

-closed by 1966.
+had been closed by 1966.

 Gilbert in its hay day was one of the